bncling/posts/math_site/content/Math Wiki/top_selfstudy.md

 ---
+title: "My Topology self-study work"
-date: 2021-07-04
+date: 2021-07-05
+draft: false
+tags: ["miscmath","topology"]

 ---
-# My Topology self-study work

 I've been using the book *Topology Through Inquiry* and proofs and exercises I've done from the book can be found here:

 Math

-#topology